Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 1. The people writing the IEEE 754 spec
 2. The math PhDs working on the floating point representation

-After having re-implemented floating point arithmetics and taped it out twice, I can confidently assert that I do not deeply understand floating point arithmetics, but at least now I know exactly how deep the rabbit hole goes and
-what I must do if I want to truly master it.
+After having re-implemented floating point arithmetics and taped it out twice, I can confidently assert that I do not deeply understand floating point arithmetics, but at least now I know exactly how deep the rabbit hole goes and what I must do if I want to truly master it.

 But with two 130nm tapeouts containing my own floating point IP I can confidently leave the explorations of the other minifloats and implementation of more complex operations to some other day.

-Because I now have something much more important to do
+Because I now have something much more important to do!

 Before we can go to sleep, before we can finish writing the doc, there is one post tapeout tradition that must never be skipped:
 ![][image15]